16 ways to boost ecommerce customer engagement

 With today's generation preferring to spend time only on meaningful pursuits, all kinds of shopping—from weekly grocery to clothes or even furniture—are now done online.
 With the demand for ecommerce stores across product categories, the market is also increasingly saturated with similar offerings.
 This means product availability, variety, quality, or price are not differentiating factors anymore.
 Ecommerce companies need to come up with new ways to stand out in the market and gain customer interest.
 This isn't an easy task as online shopping behavior and buying preferences constantly evolve.

-Staying up-to-date on customer interests and requirements, giving customers the best experience possible, and improving ecommerce customer engagement are the only ways businesses can carve out a spot.
+Staying up-to-date on customer interests and requirements, giving customers the best experience possible, and improving ecommerce customer engagement are the only ways businesses can carve out a spot and retain it in the long run.

 In this blog post, we'll be covering the basics of ecommerce customer engagement, effective customer engagement strategies ecommerce businesses can incorporate, and how an ecommerce engagement platform can help along the way: